 The Bernstein Institute is the only U.S. legal academic center dedicated to advancing research, education, and advocacy on legal empowerment in the United States and globally.
 We teach law students to act as allies instead of “experts,” and partner with grassroots activists, lawyers, and scholars to think collectively about how to use the law to address structural injustice.
-A central tenet of the work is the shifting power - with lawyers, organizers, and communities working together to expand access to justice, keeping the community in the lead in defining the justice they seek.
+A central tenet of the work is the redistribution of legal power - with communities in the lead in defining the justice they seek.

-- Investing in the next generation of human rights lawyers through the placement of a Masiyiwa-Bernstein fellow at legal empowerment organizations.
+- Invest in the next generation of human rights advocates through placement of a Masiyiwa-Bernstein fellow at legal empowerment organizations.
 Learn more about our fellowship, currents fellows and partner organizations.